-- Continue building on the increasing demand and positive momentum in Israel and Germany, supported by strategic alliances with Canadian suppliers and a highly skilled sourcing team, to cement its leadership position in markets where the Company operates. - Develop and execute a long-term growth plan in Germany, based on the strong sourcing infrastructure in Israel which is powered by advanced product knowledge and regulatory expertise establishing, in the Company's view, a competitive advantage ahead of proposals for the legalization of recreational cannabis in Germany. - Properly position brands with respect to target-market, price, potency and quality, such as our IMC brand in Israel and Germany. - Strong focus on efficiencies and synergies as a global organization with domestic expertise in Israel and Germany. - High-quality, reliable supply to our customers and patients, leading to recurring sales. - Ongoing introduction of new Stock Keeping Unit ("SKUs") to keep consumers and patients engaged. - Reorganization of the Company's management and operations by reducing its workforce in Israel by 20%-25% across all functions, to strengthen its focus on core activities and drive efficiencies to realize sustainable profitability.
-All actions associated with the workforce reduction are expected to be substantially complete by mid-2023.
+- Continue building on the increasing demand and positive momentum in Israel and Germany, supported by strategic alliances with Canadian suppliers and a highly skilled sourcing team, to cement its leadership position in markets where the Company operates. - Develop and execute a long-term growth plan in Germany, based on the strong sourcing infrastructure in Israel which is powered by advanced product knowledge and regulatory expertise establishing, in the Company's view, a competitive advantage ahead of proposals for the legalization of recreational cannabis in Germany. - Properly position brands with respect to target-market, price, potency and quality, such as our IMC brand in Israel and Germany. - Strong focus on efficiencies and synergies as a global organization with domestic expertise in Israel and Germany. - High-quality, reliable supply to our customers and patients, leading to recurring sales. - Ongoing introduction of new Stock Keeping Unit ("SKUs") to keep consumers and patients engaged. - Reorganization of the Company's management and operations by reducing its workforce in Israel by36% across all functions, to strengthen its focus on core activities and drive efficiencies to realize sustainable profitability.
+All actions associated with the workforce reduction were substantially completed by June 30, 2023.

-RESULTS - REVENUE GROWTH IN Q1 2023
+RESULTS - REVENUE OVER QUARTERS